cutelabnyc/nested-tuplets/README.md

 ## A nested tuplet
 If we want to place an evenly-spaced rhythm somewhere within another rhythm composed of evenly-spaced events, we are essentially nesting a tuplet

+Sam's nesting language:

+Once you’ve subdivided a container, you can place more containers within those subdivisions.
+To place one of these ranged containers, you first specify a range, followed by the container.
+For example, to place the container [ [2] [1] ] on the first beat of a container subdivided into 3 parts, you would write {3 (1) [ [2] [1]] }

+You can stretch that subcontainer across multiple subdivions as well by adding a length to the range expression.
+For example {3 (1, 2) [ [2] [1] ]} would stretch the container across two subdivisions.